creditimpact/PURAIFY/engines/vault/ENGINE_SPEC.md

 | `EncryptionLayer`  | AES-256 or Cloud KMS integration |
 | `ScopedSecrets`    | Tokens stored per environment (dev/staging/prod) and platform |

+> MVP implementation persists tokens to a plain `tokens.json` file.
+Future versions will replace this with an encrypted database.

 ---